top of page

 Beautiful Beaches

 Welcome to the Costa Brava !
 From the town of Blanes all the way to the French border in north-east Spain, 214 kilometres of rugged cliffs punctuated by small sandy bays and crystal clear water.
-This stretch of the Spanish coastline boasts a total of 28 blue-flagged beaches which are testament to the health of the marine ecosystem.
-The Costa Brava also hosts 2 national park marine reserves, one at the Cap de Creus in the north and the other by L’Esartit at the Illes de Medes.
+This stretch of the Spanish coastline boasts a total of 28 blue-flagged beautiful beaches which are testament to the health of the marine ecosystem.
+The Costa Brava also hosts 2 national park marine reserves, one at the Cap de Creus in the north and the Illes de Medes near to Estartit.

 Sant Antoni de Calonge